patternfly/patternfly-react/packages/react-core/src/components/Modal/examples/Modal.md

 ### Custom title icon

 To add a custom icon before a modal’s title, set `titleIconVariant` to an imported custom icon.
-The following example uses imports and uses a bullhorn icon.
+The following example imports and uses a bullhorn icon.

 ```ts file="./ModalCustomTitleIcon.tsx"
 ```